ozovalihasan/newsweek-clone/README.md

 # newsweek-clone

-This is a microverse project focusing on responsive design by using Bootstrap.
+This is a Microverse project focusing on responsive design by using Bootstrap.
 It was developed as a requirement for Microverse HTML and CSS course.

 ![screenshot](./images/app_screenshot.png)

 Additional description about the project and its features.
-In this Microverse project, we made use classes provided by Bootstrap to make a clone of [ The Next Web](https://www.newsweek.com/) page .
+In this Microverse project, we made use classes provided by Bootstrap to make a clone of [ NewsWeek](https://www.newsweek.com/) page .

 ## Built With